ServiceInnovationLab/serviceinnovationlab.github.io/pages/devPeerReviewWorkflow.md

 The dev who proposed the PR presses the merge button on a PR once all the above passes & it is approved.
 That dev is responsible for merging in a way that does not "break the build" or cause unplanned outages.

-Press the "Delete Branch" on Github after merging.
+The branch should be deleted automatically (by the **always-be-closing** bot) after merging.
 This keeps the repo tidy.
-Should now be automated by the **always-be-closing** bot.

 ## Commit Messages